 DAA 30274 (LSC11 - Broome), DAA 32446 (Gardarlagun) and DAA 32448 (Gundandu): Update

-The Department of Aboriginal Affairs (DAA) has considered responses received to date as part of the process related the reassessment of Aboriginal heritage place DAA 30274 (LSC11), DAA 32446 (Gardarlagun) and DAA 32448 (Gundandu) in Broome and the West Kimberley region.
+The Department has considered responses received to date as part of the process related the reassessment of Aboriginal heritage place DAA 30274 (LSC11), DAA 32446 (Gardarlagun) and DAA 32448 (Gundandu) in Broome and the West Kimberley region.

 Some of the submissions raised concerns around the way the reassessment projects were communicated, and the length of time that had been provided to stakeholders to make a submission.

-As a result, DAA has decided to delay the scheduled reassessments to allow more time to work with the Aboriginal community and other key stakeholders on the site reassessments.
+As a result, the Department has decided to delay the scheduled reassessments to allow more time to work with the Aboriginal community and other key stakeholders on the site reassessments.

-DAA will provide a further opportunity to provide comment on the reassessments once DAA is satisfied that all relevant information has been provided.
+The Department will provide a further opportunity to provide comment on the reassessments once the Department is satisfied that all relevant information has been provided.

 For updated information on the LSC11 (Broome) site reassessment, please read the fact sheet.
 This information will be useful for Broome Shire residents and any other interested stakeholders.

 Broome residents and other interested stakeholders are encouraged to sign up for an electronic newsletter.
 Relevant information will be delivered by email to all those who sign up, when it becomes available.
 To join our list, email DAAComms@daa.wa.gov.au with Broome news update as the subject line.

 The ACMC has determined that the Collie River should be considered an Aboriginal Heritage site.

 In making this determination, the ACMC also considered the site boundaries, and resolved that the River should only be considered a site up to and including the high water mark, not the 100-year flood line that previously marked the site boundary.